 There are millions of species of animals on earth living on all continents.
 From the smallest sea creature to the African lion, each animal has carved out its role in its ecosystem.
 To be able to do that these animals had to adapt over many generations.
-Animals that have adapted to their environments were forced to do so by nature to increase their chances of survival, and that’s what is most important.
-Survival.
-In this article we’re going to look at some of these animals that I found to be notable or interesting.
+Animals that have adapted to their environments were forced to do so by nature to increase their chances of survival, and that’s what is most important in the animal kingdom.
+In this article we’re going to look at some of these animals that have adapted in unique and amazing ways to thrive in their environments.

 But first, let’s learn a little bit about animal adaptions and how they’re grouped.